JHWebDeveloper/Able2Deux/README.md

 ### Fixed
 - Record light blink animation is now in exact sync with the seconds counter.
-- The audio options window will no longer appear for screengrabs.
+- Audio panel will no longer appear for screengrabs.

 ## [2.2.5] - 11-6-2022